S54 Vanos Procedure

 Clean Vanos solenoid matting surface (brake cleaner & towels).

-Place new sealing plate on Vanos solenoid valve body (silver part).
+Firstly, place the new sealing plate (silver part) on the Vanos solenoid valve body.

-Align sealing plate notch with valve body notch.
+Next, align the sealing plate notch with the valve body notch.

-Verify sealing plate bolt holes align with valve body bolt holes, and sealing plate rubber rings align with valve body oil holes.
+Then, verify that the sealing plate bolt holes match up with the valve body bolt holes and that the sealing plate rubber rings align with the valve body’s oil holes.

-Align solenoid and sealing plate bolt hole to Vanos lower left bolt hole.
+After that, align the bolt hole on the solenoid and sealing plate with the Vanos’s lower left bolt hole.

-Align solenoid and sealing plate to Vanos to facilitate bolt insertion.
+Next, align the solenoid and sealing plate with the Vanos to facilitate bolt insertion.

 If Vanos oil pressure restrictor previously loosened, fully tighten pressure restrictor (22mm open wrench)

-Note: Pressure restrictor is sealed with base O-ring thus restrictor only needs to be moderately tightened.
+Note: The pressure restrictor is sealed with a base O-ring, so only moderately tighten the restrictor.

 Insert cable strap end into cable strap lock bracket.